Note

 - Deployed AzUrlShortener.
 Click Deploy to Azure button for quick deploy.

 - For this tutorial, SMS requests are routed to an Azure Function.
-You could always use an existing service, different framework like express or just run the tutorial as a C# console app.
-To follow this tutorial with an Azure Function, see instructions to set it up: Azure Function for C#.
+You can use an existing service, different framework like express or just run the tutorial as a C# console app.
+To follow this tutorial with an Azure Function, see instructions to set up Azure Function for C#.

 Architecture overview

-In this tutorial, the focus is to set up a middleware that orchestrates requests to send SMS and the shortening of URLs through the Azure URL Shortener service.
+This article describes how to set up middleware to orchestrate requests to send SMS and shorten URLs through the Azure URL Shortener service.
 It interacts with Azure Communication Services to complete the sending of the SMS.

 Set up the Azure Function